tarymaas/tabruler/README.md

 ![](https://raw.githubusercontent.com/tarymaas/tabruler/refs/heads/main/images/example.gif)

+## Getting Started

+- Install the extension from VSCode or download from Visual Studio Marketplace.
+- Set up as many rulers as you would like by specifying the `rulerLocations` configuration setting.
+- Optionally, set the color of the rulers with the `rulerColors` setting.
+These settings edit the contents of `settings.json`.

 ## Features

 - TabRuler finds the next ruler on double tap of <kbd>Space</kbd> and inserts as many spaces as required to reach the ruler.
 If no ruler is found, two spaces are inserted instead, as if just two spaces had been typed.
 Optionally, it starts a comment when jumping to the next ruler position, by inserting e. g. `//` in C/C++, `#` in Python etc.